Special Structures

 -> ('arg_r, 'arg_w, 'res_r, 'res_w) marshaller

-val parInst : 'a accessor -> (unit, 'a) arg
+val parInst : 'a accessor -> ('a, 'a) arg

 val parIn : int -> 'a accessor -> ('a, 'a) arg